mananbinjavaid/hyprland-dots/README.md

 # Hyprland Dotfiles

 Just Hyprland Dotfiles which are very Customizable.
-This setup is created on Arch Linux and is suitable for Arch Linux, but you can customize it to make it suitable for your linux distro too. **All the Commands in this README will only work on Arch Linux or any Arch-Based Distro.**
+This setup is created on Arch Linux and is suitable for Arch Linux, but you can customize it to make it suitable for your linux distro too.

 ## Packages/Apps/Tools/Wallpaper Used